 This program offers you an opportunity to learn about health care, nursing education and culture in Switzerland.
-During this 2-week study abroad experience, you will visit various health care facilities in Basel, Switzerland.
-In addition, you will visit a BSN program in St. Gallen where you will have the opportunity to compare nursing education in Switzerland to that in the US.
+During this 2-week study abroad experience, you will visit various health care facilities in Switzerland.
+In addition, you will visit a BSN program in Berne and Basel where you will have the opportunity to compare nursing education in Switzerland to that in the US.
 The program includes excursions to Zurich, Berne, St. Gallen and Geneva.
 During the trip to Geneva, you will also visit the World Health Organization, United Nations, Red Cross Museum and International Council of Nurses.
 There is also an opportunity to visit attractions in the Swiss Alps.

 Upper level Nursing students are encouraged to apply.

 As an engaged and active participant in this program, you will have the opportunity to:

 - to learn about healthcare and nursing education in Switzerland